JanuszMeylahn/januszmeylahn.github.io/_pages/cv.md

 Service and leadership
 ======
 * Reviewer for:
+    * Management Science
+    * European Journal of Operational Research
+    * European Workshop on Reinforcement Learning
     * Journal of Physics A
     * Journal of Physics: Complexity
+    * Physica A
+    * Plos ONE
+    * Scientific Reports
 * Organizer of the Leiden Complex Networks Network (LCN2) from 2017-2019
 * Organizer of the Dutch Institute of Emergent Phenomena bi-monthly Seminar
 * Organizer of the Dutch Institute of Emergent Phenomena bi-monthly Journal Club